tonyinarula/Medicare-Part-D-Prescribing-Analysis/README.md

 ## Medicare Part D Prescribing Cost Analysis

 ### Question
-Which providers, specialties, and geographies drive the highest per-claim drug costs in Medicare Part D, and which providers are statistical outliers within their specialty?
+Which states and territories are most underserved by Medicare providers, and which specialties drive the greatest access gaps?

 ### Data Source
 CMS Medicare Part D Prescribers by Provider and Drug